 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

-- General Ophthalmologist
+- Physician, Ophthalmologist

 The states with the most job growth for Ophthalmologist are Arizona, Alaska, and Utah.
 Watch out if you plan on working in Connecticut, Rhode Island, or Illinois.
 These states have the worst job growth for this type of profession.